bilo1967/rebooth/README.md

 Then configure your web server so that it will serve your rebooth webroot directory as https://your.site/ (or whatever).

-URL rewriting must be enable so that extension for php scripts and html pages is removed (see [.htaccess](.htaccess) file).
+URL rewriting must be also enabled so that the extension for php scripts and html pages is removed.
+See [.htaccess](.htaccess) file.

 ## Configuration and authentication module